grandstaish/paperparcel/README.md

 - The annotated class' member variable names must equal the primary constructor parameter names (ordering does not matter)
 - The number of member variables should equal the number of arguments in the primary constructor.
 Static and transient member variables are not included in this count.
 - For each member variable, either the member variable must be public (or default) or its accessor method must be named `x()`, `isX()`, `getX()`,  where `x` is the member variable's name.
 Alternatively, the member variable can be annotated with `@AccessorName` to specify what the actual accessor name is.
 Additionally, the accessor method must have no parameters.

+A misconfigured class will fail with an exception telling you what went wrong.

 E.g.: